TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/08-Exercise1.md

 + }
 ```

-This concludes the first task.
+This concludes the first exercise.
 You should now be able to connect your DApp to MetaMask.